coryjquirk/GitDemoTest/README.md

     - To view hidden files, look for setting under View in File Explorer.
 - When you clone a repository to your local machine (this is also done with the `git init` command, but I use the above method as an alternative)

 ### Best practices
 Get in the habit of making short but meaningful commit messages to describe what you changed (e.g. 'added x new functionality' or 'removed references to unsupported dependency', not things like 'asdfasdfasdf' or 'tuesday commit')
 In group projects, work on large project changes on a new branch and merge it once you know the code works.
-In a complex applicatoin, use test deployments to ensure your hosting platform will accept the new changes.
+For complex applications, use test deployments to ensure your hosting platform will accept the new changes.
     - For example, there are a few GitHub repos I have configured to automatically deploy to [Heroku](https://id.heroku.com/login).
     - My [Portfolio website](https://github.com/coryjquirk/portfolio) is an app where I want an uninterrupted deployment, so I have a [test deployment](https://portfolio-tester.herokuapp.com/) sourced from a test branch and a [main deployment](https://coryjquirk.herokuapp.com/) sourced from the main branch.
         - This is similar to a CI/CD pipeline.